newbreedofgeek/react-stepzilla/README.md

 // hide or show Next and Previous Buttons
 showNavigation: true | false

+// disable or enable the steps UI navigation on top
+showSteps: true | false

 // disable or enable onClick step jumping from the UI navigation summary on top
 stepsNavigation: true | false